isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 .. note::

     The ``force`` parameter should only be used after careful consideration.
-    Removing an option definition while a dependent option specfication exists will cause that option to be excluded from the running configuration.
+    Removing an option definition while a dependent option specification exists will cause that option to be excluded from the running configuration.
     This parameter is provided to handle use cases where a definition may need to be corrected while leaving the option in place.